Global equity funds see biggest inflows in three weeks - Lipper

 Global equities hit fresh peaks earlier this week on investor bets that higher inflation levels are transitory, and on optimism about broadening economic recovery from the pandemic.

-However, the MSCI world equity index (.MIWD00000PUS) has dropped since Wednesday, as U.S. Federal Reserve officials projected interest rate hikes sooner than expected. read more
+However, the MSCI world equity index has dropped since Wednesday, as U.S. Federal Reserve officials projected interest rate hikes sooner than expected.

 The Lipper data showed global bond funds had a net buying of $9 billion in the week ended June 16, although the inflows were the smallest in three weeks.